 Step 1.

-By some means log in to far-away.east and get a command shell
+By some means log in to far-away.east

 running there.
-You can use ssh, or even rlogin,
+You can use ssh

-telnet, or any other method to do this.
+, or any other method to do this.
 We do this because

 the x11vnc process needs to be run on the same machine the X

-server process is running on (otherwise things would be extremely slow).
+server process is running on (otherwise things would be extremely slow.)

 Step 2.

-In that far-away.east shell (with command prompt
+shell (with command prompt

-"far-away>" in this example)
+" in this example)

-run x11vnc directed at the far-away.east X session display:
+run x11vnc directed at the far-away.east

 far-away> x11vnc -display :0You could have also set the environment variable